 You may also right-click on it and select Create shortcut.
-Once you have done this, move the shortcut to the Windows 10 startup folder located at:
+Once you have done this, move the shortcut to the Windows Startup folder located at:

 You may also click on it right away to start running the script immediately.
 Once it runs, it will start monitoring your battery status.

-When your battery charge exceeds 95%, you will hear an alarm and see the following notification pop up.
+When your battery charge exceeds 95%, you will hear an alarm and see a notification pop up.

 The script sets the notification to appear when it crosses 95%.
 If you wish, you can change it to 99%.

 It worked for me.
 Let us know if it worked for you too.